2. Program Scope

 - Monitoring of Hospital Acquired Conditions and Provider-Preventable Conditions, including the implementation of a no payment policy and a quality-monitoring program consistent with guidance from the Centers for Medicare and Medicaid Services (CMS).

-- Review of inpatient hospital mortality rates.
+- Review of inpatient hospital mortality rates for trending and analysis.

 - Ensure corrective action procedures are in place to inform subcontractors and providers of identified deficiencies or areas of improvement, conducting ongoing monitoring of corrective actions, and taking appropriate follow-up actions, such as instituting progressive sanctions and appeal processes.